 Field-hunting tip

-Look in borate deposits country — that is the host setting where carboborite typically forms.
+Look in borate deposits country, the host setting where carboborite typically forms.
 If you start seeing boracite, hydroboracite, gypsum in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.